-All students will remain on a 4.0 grading system.
+Students in the class of 2021, 2022, and 2023 will remain on a 4.0 grading system.
 However, students will receive quality points of .05 for every Advanced Placement and/or College Credit Plus class in which they receive an A or a B. The quality points will be used ONLY to determine the strength of the student's schedule and will be used to determine who is Valedictorian and Salutatorian.
+Students must qualify for the Bellbrook High School Advanced Diploma to be considered for Valedictorian/Salutatorian.